Koszul self duality of manifolds: Weiss cosheaves in the category

-\begin{proof} By Lemma \ref{lem:excise} it suffices to compose with the forgetful functor to symmetric sequences.
-The underlying symmetric sequence functor was observed to be excisive with respect to Day convolution of symmetric sequences \cite[Lemma 2.5]{campos_ricardo_idrissi} which by \cite[Proposition 3.14]{miller_ayala_francis_2020} implies it satisfies the Weiss cosheaf condition. \end{proof}
+\begin{proof} First, observe that the configuration spaces are functorial with respect to framed embeddings by forgetting all framing information and using the functoriality of configuration spaces with respect to embeddings.
+Configuration spaces were observed to be excisive with respect to Day convolution of symmetric sequences \cite[Lemma 2.5]{campos_ricardo_idrissi}.
+By \cite[Proposition 3.14]{miller_ayala_francis_2020}, this implies it satisfies the Weiss cosheaf condition.
+It is clearly a homotopy extension since configuration spaces include as the interior of a manifold with boundary into the Fulton-MacPherson compactifications. \end{proof}